lasher-r/gap/README.md

 ## Program counter

-4X 74161 chained w/ carry out to next 4bit's clk
+4X 74161 chained w/ carry out to next 4bit's clk or clk to each clock if jump is set

 In:
 * CON: